sgb7/CS211-Final-Project/README.md

 # CS211-Final-Project

-For my project, I think I want to create a game with some sort of puzzle scenario?
-A virtual escape room maybe (you have to escape the room to win the game), or something along those lines.
+For my project, I'll make a game of virutal checkers, with an AI that plays against you.